alexwlchan/alexwlchan.net/src/_drafts/visualising-journal.md

 I try to write a daily journal, and I find it useful when I do, but I've been struggling to sustain the habit.
 My journals are an opportunity for reflection and thought, and a way to spot where I should be making changes.
-If I don't write a journal, I don't get that opportunity.
+If I don't write a journal, I miss that opportunity.

 Last night, I wrote a quick Python script that visually shows me when I've been journalling.
-It's not high-quality code, but I do find this sort of visualisation helpful:
+This is the sort of visualisation I find quite helpful:

 <img src="/images/2021/journal_progress_2x.png" srcset="/images/2021/journal_progress_1x.png 1x, /images/2021/journal_progress_2x.png 2x, /images/2021/journal_progress_3x.png 3x" style="width: 642px; border: 1px solid #ddd;" alt="Two calendars for 2020/2021.
 Some days are highlighted in varying shades of pink (2021) or blue (2020).
 Above the two calendars is the text 'Your last journal entry was yesterday.
 Keep it up!
 Your current streak is 1 day.'">